Academic-Bridge/Laravel-Technical-Assignment/README.md

 # Laravel Technical Assignment

-# TO BE SUBMITTED BY 07:30, ON THE 26th OF JANUARY 2026
+# TO BE SUBMITTED BY 23:59, ON THE 8th OF FEBRUARY 2026

 ## Description